Bachelor of Arts in Political Science

 Best Pre-Law Majors - Political Science

 The Political Science department offers a Pre-Law Certification for both majors and non-majors who intend to pursue a career in law.
-As a student seeking the Pre-Law Certification, you're encouraged to participate in the Pre-Law Club, to ascertain the specific entrance requirements of the law school/s you want to attend, and to seek out a Pre-Law faculty advisor early on.
+As a student seeking the Pre-Law Certification, you're encouraged to ascertain the specific entrance requirements of the law school/s you want to attend, and to seek out a Pre-Law faculty advisor early on.

 While law schools do not require any particular major, studying Political Science at the undergraduate level is a natural choice because of the discipline's close link to our legal system.
 Naturally, many Political Science students have an interest in pursuing a career in the law.